andizimmerer/andizimmerer.github.io/content/posts/rapidjson-cmake/index.md

 Now one thing is left before we can actually use RapidJSON.
 Right now, we only tell CMake _what_ to do and not _when_ to do it.

-Of course, we want to add RapidJSON as a dependency to our own source code so that it will be downloaded before our code is compiled.
+Thus, we want to add RapidJSON as a dependency to our source code so that it will be downloaded before our code is compiled.

 Currently, our `src/local.cmake` might look like this: